TampereHacklab/mulysa/README.md

 ## to update local bootstrap files

+This will download some js and css files from external sites to be hosted locally.

 run:

 ```bash
 ./manage.py update_local_bootstrap
 ```

+the command spits out the new filenames that need to be updated to the settings.py file.

-* paste update settings.py with the new values
+* update settings.py with the new values
 * commit all the files

 ## Style checks & tests